api-platform/docs/core/graphql.md

 * `itemsPerPage`: the number of items per page.
 To change it, follow the [pagination documentation](pagination.md#changing-the-number-of-items-per-page).
 * `lastPage`: the last page of the collection.
 * `totalCount`: the total number of items in the collection.
+* `hasNextPage`: does the current collection offers a next page.

 The collection items data are available in the `collection` field.